Andrej Klimovets: Career

-With SKA Minsk Klimovets won three Belarussian championships in a row from 1993 to 1995 and reached the final of the IHF Cup in 1992, where they lost to SG Wallau-Massenheim.
+With SKA Minsk Klimovets won three Belarusian championships in a row from 1993 to 1995 and reached the final of the IHF Cup in 1992, where they lost to SG Wallau-Massenheim.
 His first German club was TuS Spenge in the Regionalliga, followed by OSC Rheinhausen and then SG Flensburg-Handewitt.
 With Flensburg-Handewitt he won the 2004 Bundesliga, the 2003 and 2005 DHB-Pokal, the 1999 Euro-City-Cup and the 2001 EHF Cup Winners' Cup.

 In 2005 he left Flensburg for SG Kronau-Östringen (which became Rhein-Neckar Löwen in 2007).
 In the 2010-11 season he played for MT Melsungen, and then joined TSG Haßloch for the first half of the 2011-12 season.
 The latter half he played for HSG Wetzlar.
 As he was still registrered for TSG Haßloch during his first match for HSG Wetzlar, he was banned for the rest of the season.
 His last club was TGS Pforzheim in the Oberliga in Baden-Württemberg.